Standard Visit Visa - Document Requirements & Process

 The application process is quick and easy and all done online.
 You will be required to offer some proof to back up your claims and you'll be asked to provide this during the application.
 You will be required to pay a fee for your visa and this will vary depending upon where you are coming from and how long you intend to remain in the UK.
-For more information on the application process, please get in touch and our immigration specialists will be happy to help.
+For more information on the application process, please get in touch and our immigration solicitor will be happy to help.

 UK Visas and Immigration (UKVI) will need you to provide some documentary evidence to support your application.
 At the very least, you will need to be able to provide your current passport and any other travel identification that is valid for your travel.
-You may also need additional documents if you’re visiting the UK for private medical treatment, if you're an academic, if you are prospective entrepreneur or for any other reason that UKVI deems fit.
+You may also need additional documents if you're visiting the UK for private medical treatment if you're an academic, if you are a prospective entrepreneur or for any other reason that UKVI deems fit.

 You will be informed during your application of what documents that you will need to provide, this guidance is also provided alongside the application form on the Government website.